Paulo Cesar G. Costa

 This course studies the design of computerized systems to support individual or organizational decisions.
 The course teaches a systems engineering approach to the decision support system (DSS) lifecycle process.
 This course studies factors leading to effective computerized support for decisions, characteristics of tasks amenable to computerized support, basic functional elements of a decision support system, the decision support lifecycle, and factors leading to successful integration of a DSS into an organization.
 Additional topics include support for multi-person decisions, support for distributed decision processes, support for time-critical decisions, and how to refine and improve an organization's DSS development capability.
 A DSS is built on a theory (usually implicit) of what makes for successful decision support in the given context.
 Empirical evaluation of the specific DSS and underlying theory should be carried on throughout the development process.
 The course examines some prevailing theories of decision support, considers the issues involved in obtaining empirical validation for a theory, and discusses what if any empirical support exists for the theories considered.
 Students design a DSS for a semester project.

 SYST 542 is offered most years during Fall or Spring semesters, and occasionally during the Summer, depending on demand and faculty availability.
-You can review the syllabus for the Summer 2009 course.
+I was assigned to teach this course in the following years (link to syllabus): Fall 2016, Fall2015, Fall 2014, Fall 2013, Fall 2012, Summer 2009.

 Valid XHTML 1.0!